juliokozarewicz/gatekeepler/README.md

 ## **How to Run with Docker**

-- **Inside the “gatekeepler” root, access the “1_deploy” directory and run the command to start the application:**
+- **First, clone the repository to your local machine.
+Inside the “gatekeepler” root, access the “1_deploy” directory and run the command to start the application:**

 ```bash
 sudo docker compose up --build -d